MotusWTS/motusServer/README.md

 # motusServer

-Operate a server to process data for http://motus.org
+R package to operate a server to process data for http://motus.org

 **Motus users**: you don't want this package.
 You want the "motus" package available here:  https://github.com/jbrzusto/motus